 When the tow truck finally arrived, the driver looked at where my car was and told me that he might not be able to get the car out.
 My heart sank again.
 As I sat inside the cab of his truck, I began to pray for God to help him get my car out.
 In a little less than an hour, he was able to pull the car back to the road.
 I asked him if he would take me to the nearest body shop, and much to my surprise, he said that there was no need for that.
 He told me that as long as I drove slow, I could drive to the shop myself.
 That was miracle number five.
 I asked him where the nearest shop was, and it turned out that it was less than 10 minutes down the road from where I was.
 That was miracle number six.

 What could have ended in the loss of my life, or even the lives of others, was turned to good all because of the tender mercies of the Lord.
 That is why I am a firm believer that nothing in this life happens perchance or as a coincidence.
-There are a time and a purpose for all things.
+There is a time and a purpose for all things.
 I also know of a surety and do so testify that God encamps His angels all around us and His tender mercies are over all His works.
-I also bear my testimony that God lives and Jesus is the Christ and I shall forever be grateful for His love, His grace, and His tender mercies.
+I also bear my testimony that God lives I shall forever be grateful for His love, His grace, and His tender mercies.